Archive How Much Privacy Should a Teenager Have?

 • Cognitive autonomy: Ability to self-reason without the need for social validation.

 A healthy teenager grows in all three dimensions of autonomy until they reach adulthood.
 But we all know that we can’t just leave teenagers to their own devices (literally and figuratively).
 They need to be guided.
-But sometimes it’s hard for parents to answer questions like “how much privacy should a teenager have” because of their worries.
-It’s a tough world out there, and letting your kid venture alone is a tough decision to make.

 Dangers of Not Monitoring Teenagers

 We all know about the dangers of the outside world, but not everybody knows what’s going on in their children’s lives.
-A series like 13 Reasons Why depicts the idea of a troubled teenage girl who has problems that her parents have no idea about.
+A series like 13 Reasons Why depicts the idea of a troubled teenage girl with problems that her parents have no idea about.
 The popularity of the series among adolescents and adults alike shows that a lot of people could sympathize with the main character.

 • Cyberbullying